rgb-monster/rgb.monster/index.md

 ::: section large

 We're <mark>RGB Monster</mark>!
 We're a <mark class="subtle">comedy production</mark> company that also makes <mark class="subtle">software</mark>.
-We're producing over 20 shows at this year's Edinburgh Fringe, take a look at them all below! <a href="/about-us">Click here</a> to find out more about us and the things we do.
+We're producing over 20 shows in fringe festivals around the world! <a href="/about-us">Click here</a> to find out more about us and the things we do.
 That's all for now!

 :::